Whoaa512/starred/README.md

 ## Go

+- [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+- [hybridgroup/go-haystack](https://github.com/hybridgroup/go-haystack) - Track personal Bluetooth devices via Apple's "Find My" network using OpenHaystack and Macless-Haystack with tools written in Go/TinyGo.
+No Apple hardware required!
 - [charlievieth/fastwalk](https://github.com/charlievieth/fastwalk) - Fast directory traversal for Golang
 - [bugst/go-serial](https://github.com/bugst/go-serial) - A cross-platform serial library for go-lang.
 - [pgflo/pg_flo](https://github.com/pgflo/pg_flo) - Stream, transform, and route PostgreSQL data in real-time.